the-laughing-monkey/verl/docs/dj-docs/RunPodding_SingleNode_setup.md

-# Running OpenRLHF-M on RunPod: The Ultimate Deployment Guide
+# Running verl on RunPod: The Ultimate Deployment Guide

-Welcome to the OpenRLHF-M RunPodding guide!
+Welcome to the verl RunPodding guide!
-Here, we show you how to unleash OpenRLHF-M on a RunPod instance.
-Whether you're working on language model alignment or multimodal reinforcement learning, this guide will get you set up with a system that boasts 1000GB storage and the best distributed training practices in town.
+Here, we show you how to unleash verl on a RunPod instance.
+Whether you're working on large language model post-training or multimodal reinforcement learning, this guide will get you set up with a system that boasts substantial storage and leverages best practices for distributed training.

 ---